vanmo9/weatherdashboard/README.md

 ## Technologies Used

+* Git.
-* Git
+* HTML for structure.
-* HTML and CSS for structure and styling
+* CSS for styling.
-* JavaScript for dynamic content and API integration
+* JavaScript for dynamic content and API integration.
-* OpenWeatherMap API for real-time weather data
+* OpenWeatherMap API for real-time weather data.

 ## Project setup  installation